ambrop72/aprinter/README.md

   But make sure your new "Laser port" is selected.

 In the g-code interface, *either* of the following parameters can be used in a `G0`/`G1` command to control the laser:
-- **L** - Total energy emmitted over the segment [W].
+- **L** - Total energy emmitted over the segment [Ws].
 This is the low level interface to the laser.
-- **M** - Energy density over the segment [W/mm].
+- **M** - Energy density over the segment [Ws/mm].
 The value is multiplied by the segment length to obtain the effective energy for the segment.

 The energy density *M* is cached, so you can specify it in one command, and leave it out for any further commands where you want the same energy density.
 If *L* is specified, it takes precedence over *M* or its cached value, but it does not alter the *M* cached value.

+Here's an example of how this works.
+Suppose that LaserPower=MaxPower=100.
+Consider a move "G1 X10 L200", to move X 10mm while emitting 200 units of laser energy.
+See that this move will require the laser to be on (summing all the individual PWM on-times) for L / MaxPower = 200 / 100 = 2 seconds.
+This is true regardless of accelerations and possible speed limits of motion axes.

+Now let's also assume that the time for the machine to accelerate and decelerate is negligible and the speed of X motion is not limited here.
+In that imaginary case the move would take 2 seconds with the laser running at full power.
+Note that while generally imaginary this simple case does exist when there is no motion at all.

+If we introduce and increase a speed limit for the X axis, then at some point the move may have to take longer than 2 seconds because the axis cannot move as fast as we can emit the specified energy over the segment.
+If that happens the power of the laser will be reduced so that while the move will take longer than 2 seconds, the total laser on-time will still be 2 seconds.

+When the machine is accelerating and decelerating at the corners of segments, the laser power is controlled in real-time so that the distribution of laser energy over the segment is constant.
+For example this does mean that when the machine just starts from zero speed speed or stops at zero speed, at that very moment the laser power will also be zero.

+Be aware that the precision of the laser control generally is not exact.
+You should simply consider that the laser is controller using hardware PWM, and that the duty cycle of the PWM is adjusted by software about every DutyAdjustmentInterval seconds.
+The lower DutyAdjustmentInterval you use, the better the precision will be.
+Note that the adjustment points are synchronized with the start and end of segments.

 ## The DeTool g-code postprocessor